einaraz/PartitioningMethods/README.md

    - Applies density corrections for CO<sub>2</sub> and H<sub>2</sub>O measured by open-path gas analyzers ("instantaneous" WPL correction, based on the paper [Detto and Katul, 2007](https://link.springer.com/article/10.1007%2Fs10546-006-9105-1))
    - Performs stationarity tests
    - Fills gaps
+   > **Note**: Additional data cleaning, such as screening sensor flags, is recommended before using the partitioning class.
+While the package includes several quality control and assurance features, users are encouraged to perform their own tests as well.
+Refer to [Vickers and Mahrt, 1997](https://journals.ametsoc.org/view/journals/atot/14/3/1520-0426_1997_014_0512_qcafsp_2_0_co_2.xml) and [Zahn et al., 2016](http://article.sapub.org/10.5923.s.ajee.201601.20.html) for examples of additional tests.
+If you have suggestions on additional pre- and/or post-processing methods, please feel free to reach out or consider contributing to the code!

 2. **Water-Use Efficiency Parameterizations**:
    Implements five parameterizations as described in [Zahn et al., 2021](https://www.sciencedirect.com/science/article/pii/S0168192321004767?via%3Dihub) "Direct Partitioning of Eddy-Covariance Water and Carbon Dioxide Fluxes into Ground and Plant Components".